-- 3. Turn city water supply on. - 4.
-Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath coach.
+- 4. Turn city water supply ON. - 5.
+Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath coach and out of the Gravity Fill door.